hammoh7/Ethereum-Solidity/Notes/Solidity.md

       Rejected
    }
    ```
-- Values:-
+- Values:-<br>
-   Enumerators in an enum are implicitly assigned integer values starting from 0.
+   Enumerators in an enum are implicitly assigned integer values starting from 0.<br>
-   You can explicitly assign custom integer values to enumerators if needed.
+   You can explicitly assign custom integer values to enumerators if needed.<br>
    If a custom value is not assigned, the enumerator's value increments by 1 from the previous one.
 - Usage:-
-   Enums are typically used to represent state transitions or categorical options in smart contracts.
+   Enums are typically used to represent state transitions or categorical options in smart contracts.<br>
    Example -
    ```
    contract Document {